 Paddle holsters work on the concept of friction for providing retention.

-You can use a paddle holster without the belt by just clipping it to the waistband of your pants.
+You can use a one without the belt by just clipping it to the waistband of your concealed carry pants.

 Additionally, a belt helps keep your pants from sagging under the weight of the holster and the handgun.

 Most paddle holsters offer an adjustment for cant.
-A paddle holster itself is a bit inclined outwards to offer a good grip over your weapon.
+It is a bit inclined outwards to offer a good grip over your weapon.

 To make it even more effective, you should carry your weapon at the FBI cant (15 degrees forward).